explodinglabs/iko/README.md

 _Ply_ is a **Postgres migration tool** that makes database changes easy.

 It extends the [Sqitch](https://sqitch.org/) Docker image, adding simple [commands](#Commands) to create migrations.
-For example to create a new schema named "api", you'd type `ply create-schema api`.
+For example to create an "api" schema, you'd type `ply create-schema api`.

-All Sqitch commands are also available, so to deploy your changes you'd type `ply sqitch deploy`.
+Sqitch is also available, so to deploy your changes you'd type `ply sqitch deploy`.

 ## Installation